Facebook beats on profit as cost growth slows; shares rise

 Shares rose nearly 2per cent after hours to US$191.49.

-Third-quarter revenue rose 28per cent compared with a year ago to US$17.38 billion, beating analysts' average estimate of US$17.37 billion, according to IBES data from Refinitiv.
+Third-quarter revenue rose 29per cent compared with a year ago to US$17.65 billion, beating analysts' average estimate of US$17.37 billion, according to IBES data from Refinitiv.

 GRAPHIC: Facebook costs and revenue over five quarters: https://fingfx.thomsonreuters.com/gfx/editorcharts/FACEBOOK-RESULTS/0H001QXGB970/eikon.png